 2004: M8 vehicle on trial in USA and sales promotion in progress.

-2006: DJBB died in a car accident, there followed a family dispute over the control of the business with the eventual result that the business was put into Administration.
+2006: DJBB died in a car accident.
+Following this, a family dispute over the control of the business arose, resulting in the business being put into Administration.

 2007: Dr Qu Li purchased all Multidrive IPR, designs and technology and the business.